 That’s one reason it’s important to have the oven preheated and the pan prepared before mixing together the wet and the dry ingredients.

-Once the muffin pans are filled with the batter, bake the muffins for roughly 20 minutes.
-You should be able to insert a tester in the center of one of the muffins and it should come out mostly clean.
-A few crumbs and maybe some melted chocolate are fine.
+- Insert a tester in the center of one of the muffins and it should come out mostly clean.
+A few crumbs and melted chocolate is fine.

 Use these tips to help make these easy pumpkin chocolate chip muffins perfect every time: